 Post Surgery Factors That Will Influence When Patients Can Run

 As some say, some things are within your control and some things you can’t do anything about.
 If getting back to running is important, focus on things within your control and trust the process.

-With that being said, try to weigh out the pros and cons of some items below and figure out the best approach to your lengthening journey.
+With that being said, weigh out the pros and cons of the bullet points below to figure out the best approach to your lengthening journey.

 - Method or fixation device used (LON, LATN, STRYDE, PRECICE, etc.)

 - The severity of atrophy or muscle loss

 Note, the recovery of PRECICE STRYDE is usually fastest, but this particular nail was voluntary taken off the market in 2021.